deorth-kku/diva-proper-borderless/README.md

 ```
 `(0,0)` is the top-left corner of your primary monitor.
 For X, positive direction is right.
 For Y, positive direction is down.
 If both `Width` and `Height` is set to 0, the windows will be the same size as your primary monitor.
+The config.toml is reloaded every time you change resolution setting.
+So if you want to test different values, just change it with text editor and then change in-game resolution setting so they will take effect.
 **Don't forget to set "Override high DPI Scaling behaviour" to "System" for "DivaMegaMix.exe"!**